 We will confirm your enrollment, class time and start date through email.
 After that, we will send a welcome email with all class information.

-What technology do we need?
+What technology do we need for class?

 See full details on What Technology is Needed for Class.

-What happens if a student misses a class?
+What if my child misses a class?

 Can students use tablets?